JoshAshby/pyRedisORM/README.rst

    isn't even my major; I'm working towards an Electrical and Computer Engineering degree, so not only do I have limited time to keep this maintained, but I also probably won't write the best code ever.
 #.
-This takes some influence from the `Python Django RedisDB
-   ORM <https://github.com/dparlevliet/rwrapper>`__ and other ORM systems, however I haven't really followed a standard pattern for the interface for this module.
-If someone wants to make this more standardized feel free to, and just submit a pull request, I'll look it over and probably will give it the go ahead.
-For more information see below.
-#.
 This is a very early release, things might break, and the code is honestly a
    little childish at best.
 In other words: It'll hopefully get better, but it might be a little limited right now.